I'll Take My Chances: Plot

-Ikechukwu (Bryan Okwara) and his girlfriend, Giselle (Ashleigh Clark) travels to Lagos from the United States to set up a dance group, they are however met with disappointments after attending several auditions without being selected.
+Ikechukwu and his girlfriend, Giselle, travels to Lagos from the United States to set up a dance group, they are however met with disappointments after attending several auditions without being selected.
 IK is posted to the village of Ikot-Uyai for his NYSC, with the hope that he'll work his redeployment back to Lagos in a few weeks, but his request is however refused.
-Idara (Ini Edo), a village girl enjoys dancing so much; her father, Chief Ekene (Sam Loco Efe) takes her to the priest, concerned about her behaviour with the suspicion that she might be possessed.
+Idara, a village girl, enjoys dancing so much; her father, Chief Ekene takes her to the priest, concerned about her behaviour with the suspicion that she might be possessed.
 The village priestess eventually reveals that Idara must become the next priestess of the village, lest calamity would befall the entire village.

 Ikechukwu (IK), now serving in a village starts attending traditional dancing sessions; he meets Idara, masked at one of the sessions and he is fascinated by how good she dances.
 Using a veil Idara dropped while dancing, IK meets Idara once again, but Idara is quite hostile towards him.
 After much persistence, Idara gives in, and becomes IK's friend.
 IK and Idara fall in love with each other, as IK's relationship with Giselle becomes strained.

-While dancing, Idara grows unconscious and she's taken to the shrine; she gives up to fate, deciding to obey the customs and become a Priestess, but IK tries to convince her otherwise, to no avail.
+While dancing, Idara grows unconscious and she's taken to the shrine; she gives up to fate, deciding to obey the customs and become a priestess, but IK tries to convince her otherwise, to no avail.
 With the help of Giselle, IK finally gets his redeployment letter back to Lagos, and he convinces Idara to tag along, and go against the customs.
 Her father is strongly against the decision, while her mother only want what's best for her daughter.
 Idara eventually decides to follow IK to Lagos; the village priestess, along with her crew tries to hypnotize her at the car park, but IK carries Idara into the vehicle and they zoom off.

 Giselle notices a difference in IK's behaviour and she soon realizes IK and Idara's unusual closeness at a dance rehearsal.
 IK asks that Idara become the new lead, but Giselle blatantly refuses.
 Giselle later catches Idara and IK kissing.
 A plague breaks out in Ikot-Uyai and people start dropping dead.
 It is believed that the gods are angry, and Idara now has to go back and obey the custom of the land for the people to be saved.
 Idara goes back to the village, but still can't pull through with the rituals and returns to Calabar to join the other dance crew at a major competition.
 The village priest prophesies that Idara would die before 4pm of the day due to her disobedience.
 The prophecy however doesn't come to pass and Idara's crew wins the dance competition.
 It is revealed at the epilogue of the film that the deaths of the villagers was caused by the poisoned fertilizers given to the villagers by a senatorial candidate, and not due to Idara's disobedience.